innovative-simulator/simulating-innovation/README.md

 # Simulating Innovation
-Excel and NetLogo files to accompany the book "Simulating Innovation: Computer-based tools for rethinking innovation", Watts, C. &amp; N. Gilbert, 2014.
+Excel and NetLogo files to accompany the book "Simulating Innovation: Computer-based tools for rethinking innovation", Christopher Watts &amp; Nigel Gilbert, 2014.

 These files were originally published on the website for the associated academic research project, SIMIAN.
 We make them available here on github to ensure they remain publicly accessible.